Healthier catering tips for sandwich shops

 - make more money from the sandwiches you already sell

-Try to achieve as many tips as possible.
-You may already be achieving several of these tips but be prepared to go further and make real changes to help your customers stay healthy.
+You may already be achieving several of these tips but be prepared to go further and make real changes to help your customers make healthier choices.

-Eating too many calories can lead to obesity, which in turn increases the risk of diabetes, heart disease and some cancers.
+Eating too many calories can lead to obesity, which in turn increases the risk of type 2 diabetes, heart disease and some cancers.
 Even small reductions at each meal can make a real difference.

-- If you’re mixing two fillings (e.g. chicken and bacon) you don’t have to use a full portion of each – try using half a portion of each
+- If you’re mixing two fillings (for example chicken and bacon) you don’t have to use a full portion of each – try using half a portion of each.

 Start with the right bread

-- Use wholegrain, wholemeal, malted wholegrain or brown bread as standard, unless customers ask for white.
-Offer 50/50 white bread with added nutrients and fibre for customers who do not like brown or wholemeal bread
+Try using wholegrain, wholemeal, malted wholegrain or brown bread as standard, unless customers ask for white.
+Offer 50/50 white bread with added nutrients and fibre for customers who do not like brown or wholemeal bread.

-- Choose lower salt bread where possible.
-Look for breads with less than 0.9mg salt per 100g (or less than 0.360g sodium per 100g)
+Choose lower salt bread where possible.
+Look for breads with less than 0.85g salt per 100g (or less than 340mg sodium per 100g).

 Choose the right spread

-- Use low or reduced fat spread, ideally made from unsaturated vegetable oils such as sunflower, rapeseed and olive oils.
-Compared with butter, these spread more easily and are lower in fat, especially saturated fat, and cost less
+Use low or reduced fat spread, ideally made from unsaturated vegetable oils such as sunflower, rapeseed and olive oils.
+Compared with butter, these spread more easily, are lower in fat, especially saturated fat, and cost less.

 Pick the right fillings